Welcome, Guard and Reserve Members!

 Transitioning to KU

 - KU awards some college credit for military courses.
 Visit the KU credit transfer page and look for the “military service credit” section for more details.
-To get credit for military courses, order a copy of your military transcripts from the JST system.
-(Air Force – get yours from the CCAF).
+To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
+(Air Force – you will need to request your CCAF and/or Air University transcript).

-- Visit KU CredTran to see how JST/CCAF courses have historically transferred, as well as any other college coursework.
-For JST, select the state, "District of Columbia."
-For CCAF, select "Alabama."
+- Visit KU CredTran to see how JST/CCAF courses have historically transferred.
+For JST or by MOS, select the state, "District of Columbia."
+For CCAF/Air University, select "Alabama."

 - You may be eligible for foreign language proficiency credits, credit from CLEP exams, and/or credit for high school work: Advanced Placement, International Baccalaureate (regardless of when you graduated high school).
 Visit the Credit and Exemption for High School Work page to learn more.